prakharbhattreal/c-questions-pratice/README.md

 A union in C is similar to a struct, but with one key difference:
 ➡️ In a union, all members share the same memory location.
 This means only one member can store a value at any given time.

+## 📌 Call by Reference in C
+Call by reference allows a function to modify the actual values of variables passed as arguments using pointers.

 ## library used
  > 1. stdio.h .
  > 2. stdlib.h .